IGITUGraz/IGI-Reading-Group/index.md

 ---

 # IGI Reading Group

-The IGI Reading Group is the informal Journal Club of [IGI](http://www.igi.tugraz.at) where we meet about once a week and discuss papers that are in some way related to our research.
+The IGI Reading Group is the informal Journal Club of [IGI](http://www.igi.tugraz.at) where we meet about once a week and discuss papers that are related to our research.

 In the WS 2020/21, the journal club will take place every Tuesday at 11:00 in the IGI seminar room.